 On October 6, 2020, Legacy PCT entered into a Senior Notes Purchase Agreement (the "Agreement") with certain investors.
-The Agreement provides for the issuance of Senior Convertible Notes (the "Notes" or "Convertible Notes"), which have an interest rate of 5.875% and mature on October 15, 2022 (the "Maturity Date") and are subject to a sixmonth maturity extension at the Company's option with respect to 50% of the then outstanding Notes on a pro rata basis, unless repurchased or converted prior to such date ("Maturity Date Extension").
+The Agreement provides for the issuance of Senior Convertible Notes (the "Notes" or "Convertible Notes"), which have an interest rate of 5.875% and mature on October 15, 2022 (the "Maturity Date") and are subject to a six-month maturity extension at the Company's option with respect to 50% of the then outstanding Notes on a pro rata basis, unless repurchased or converted prior to such date ("Maturity Date Extension").
 The initial closing took place on the date of the Indenture on October 7, 2020 (the "First Closing"), upon which \$48.0 million in aggregate principal of Notes were issued to the Investors ("the Magnetar Investors").
 The Agreement also includes an obligation for the Company to issue and sell, and for each of the Magnetar Investors to purchase, Notes in the principal amount of \$12.0 million within 45 days after the Company enters into the Merger Agreement as defined in Note 1 ("Second Closing Obligation").
 On December 29, 2020, the remaining Notes were purchased in accordance with the Agreement.
 On April 15, 2021, the first interest payment of \$1.7 million was paid entirely in kind, which increased the principal amount of the Notes by \$1.7 million ("PIK Interest").
 The Notes are convertible through the Maturity Date at the option of the holder.
-Following the consummation of the Business Combination, however, each holder was required to agree not to convert its Notes (except in connection with a Change of Control or Fundamental Change (each as defined in the Indenture) for a period not to exceed one hundred eighty (180) days following the consummation of the Business Combination, or September 13, 2021.
+Following the consummation of the Business Combination, however, each holder was required to agree not to convert its Notes (except in connection with a Change of Control or Fundamental Change (each as defined in the Indenture) for a period not to exceed one hundred eighty (180)

+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - CONTINUED days following the consummation of the Business Combination, or September 13, 2021).
 As of September 30, 2021 and December 31, 2020, none of the Notes were converted into shares of common stock.
 The Notes are recorded within notes payable in the condensed consolidated balance sheet.
-As the Notes were used to construct the Company's property, plant and equipment, a port
+As the Notes were used to construct the Company's property, plant and equipment, a portion of the interest costs incurred were capitalized within property, plant and equipment.